gSchool/ada-1-intro-to-ruby/03-language-features/csv-as-a-database.md

 ### Bonus Learning Goals

 - Learn the syntax for writing to a CSV file in Ruby.
-The Ada curriculum currently does not have any assignments that require a student to write to CSV; this is an extension learning goal that is mostly just incredibly interesting, if time allows.
+The Ada curriculum currently does not have any assignments that require a student to write to a CSV; this is an extension learning goal that is mostly just incredibly interesting, if time allows.

 ## Intro: How Do We Access Data?